Herbs to help improve memory and focus

 In Ayurveda, there are three different health constitutions or ‘types’ known as dosha that can be used to help identify why people certain people are affected by specific health conditions and how we can treat them.
 The three dosha are vata, kapha and pitta.
 Here is how each of the doshas is likely to be affected by stress and how you can help support them.
 Take our dosha quiz to find out which is your dominant dosha.

 For strong vata types, tulsi is the perfect herb as it helps tackle the emotional stress associated with exams.
-Vata types will also really benefit from a daily mindfulness practice, or a stress-balancing exercise such as yoga to help calm frazzled nerves.
+Along with the stress relief properties of tulsi, vata types will also really benefit from a daily mindfulness practice, or a stress-balancing exercise such as yoga to help calm frazzled nerves.

-Pitta types are typically hot and fiery in their emotions and are likely to either be pretty ‘gung-ho’ in their reaction to revision, due to their naturally competitive streak or, they may air on the slightly more care-free side.
+Pitta types are typically hot and fiery in their emotions and are likely to either be pretty ‘gung-ho’ in their reaction to revision, due to their naturally competitive streak or, they may air on the slightly more care-free side, which demands better focus and memory.

 Either way, they can become irritable, angry or hot-tempered when stressed.
 So, cooling and protective herbs for the brain such as brahmi and gotu kola will help boost their cognitive capacity whilst also keeping them cool and calm.

-Pitta types will really benefit from making sure they take some time out and about in nature, whether that be a gentle stroll or a sprint.
-It will help clear excess heat and melt away any irritation or frustration.
+Pitta types keen on improving memory will really benefit from making sure they take some time out and about in nature, whether that be a gentle stroll or a sprint.
+It is one of the best ways to relieve stress as it clears excess heat and melt away any irritation or frustration.

 Kapha types are normally pretty laid back and can have a relatively lazy approach to revision, avoiding the inevitable.
 However, kapha types can also be very determined and set themselves strict and well-organised revision timetables.

 Either way, the issue with kapha types often centres on energy levels, as they tend to be quite low.
-So, herbs that help boost overall energy, as well as brain power, can be very useful here such as green tea, matcha and turmeric.
+So, herbs that help boost memory and concentration, as well as overall energy, can be very useful here such as green tea, matcha and turmeric.

-Kapha types benefit from structure, so try making yourself a revision plan with timed breaks so that you can manage the thought of the day ahead without feeling overwhelmed.
-Also, time the revision to a time of day that works for you.
-If you’re not a morning person then why not take a break in the mornings and work later into the evening.
+Kapha types who are concerned about how to focus better can benefit from structure, so try making yourself a revision plan with timed breaks so that you can manage the thought of the day ahead without feeling overwhelmed.
+Also, time the revision to a time of day that works for you as this will offer the required stress relief.
+If you’re not a morning person then why not take a break in the mornings and work later into the evening to introduce harmony in your schedule and most importantly improve memory and brainpower effectively.

 Author: Marion Mackonochie